Black History Month: 10 Black-Owned Businesses to Shop Now and Forever

 Here at Savvy, all featured products are thoughtfully handpicked by our section editors.
 When you purchase something from our links, we may earn an affiliate commission.
 One last note — any items listed below are in-stock with accurate pricing as of time of publication.

-It’s Black History Month, and we are all the way here for it!
-Education around the amazing contributions of Black folks to the world isn’t always easy to find, but don’t worry — keep on reading to learn about the origins and purpose of Black History Month.
+It’s Black History Month, and we are excited to lift up powerful Black voices.
+Information about the amazing contributions of Black folks isn’t always easy to find, but don’t worry — keep on reading to learn about the origins and purpose of Black History Month.
 You can then scroll further for a list of our favorite Black-owned businesses to look out for.
 You’ll likely have heard of one or two big-name brands, but we’ve included a number of bright-burning new arrivals to the scene for you to check out and show your support.
 Happy Black History Month, and happy reading!

 Black History Month Facts